-The miracle of the loaves and fishes, often referred to as the ‘Feeding of the 5,000’ is found in all four of the gospels.
-(Matthew 14:13-21; Mark 6:31-44; Luke 9:12-17; John 6:1-15) In the story, Christ borrowed some loaves and fishes from a little boy, blessed and broke them, and then miraculously used them to feed the entire assembled crowd.
+The miracle of the loaves and fishes, often referred to as the ‘Feeding of the Five Thousand’ is found in all four of the gospels (Matthew 14:13-21; Mark 6:31-44; Luke 9:12-17; John 6:1-15).
+In the story, Christ borrowed some loaves and fishes from a little boy, blessed and broke them, and then miraculously used them to feed the entire assembled crowd.

-In fact, Christ performed this miracle twice; once in Bethsaida (which was Jewish territory) and once on the border of Decapolis, which was an area where Gentiles (non-Jews) lived.
-In Bethsaida, he fed 5,000 men (plus women and children), whereas in Decapolis, he fed 4,000 men (not counting women and children).
-(Matthew 15:32-39; Mark 8:1-9)
+In fact, Christ performed this miracle twice; once in Bethsaida (which was Jewish territory) and once on the border of Decapolis, which was an area where foreigners lived.
+In Bethsaida, he fed 5,000 men (plus women and children), whereas in Decapolis, he fed 4,000 men (not counting women and children) (Matthew 15:32-39; Mark 8:1-9).

-With Gentiles present in Decapolis, however, Christ divided seven loaves and there were seven baskets of scraps left over.
+With foreigners present in Decapolis, however, Christ divided seven loaves and there were seven baskets of scraps left over.
 These symbolized the “seven nations” who originally lived in the land of Canaan (cf Acts 7:8).
-The purpose of the miracles was to announce that the blessings of the gospel are for everybody – Jew and Gentile alike.
+The purpose of the miracles was to announce that the blessings of the gospel are for everybody – Jew and foreigner alike.